All Products

 Can I change the zone of a proxy node when I modify the proxy node configuration?

-For more information, see Migrate database proxies across zones.
+For more information about how to migrate proxy nodes across zones, see Migrate database proxies across zones.

 When I change the deployment mode from dual-zone deployment to single-zone deployment, an error message indicating that the vSwitch IDs of database proxy endpoints are not in the specified zone is displayed.
 What do I do?

-If you change the deployment mode from dual-zone deployment (Zone A+Zone B) to single-zone deployment (Zone A), you must delete the database proxy endpoint in Zone B. For more information, see Manage database proxy endpoints.
+If you change the deployment mode from dual-zone deployment (Zone 1+Zone 2) to single-zone deployment (Zone 1), you must delete the database proxy endpoint in Zone 2.
+For more information, see Manage database proxy endpoints.